guildai/guild.ai/pages/kb/dependencies.md

 Guild AI takes a strong position on dependencies.
 They're something to avoid whenever possible.
-When a dependency is required, it should be minimized as much as possible without comprimising features.
+When a dependency is required, it should be minimized as much as possible without compromising features.